 The first year he served as a simple soldier, then worked in the staff, learned command and wax strategy and took part in military expeditions aimed at increasing and strengthening the power of the state.
 Military service opened the way to the highest positions and offices.

-Children started education, as I mentioned, when they were 7 years old.
+Children started education, as I mentioned when they were 7 years old.
 Less affluent citizens, or simply plebs, sent children to public, elementary schools, often located in public buildings, or in tabernacles of Roman houses.
 They were usually run by people of unknown origin, liberators.
-Schools were located in the arcades of the market, on the porches and arbors – protecting the teacher and student from the heat of the sun.
+Schools were located in the arcades of the market, on the porches and arbours – protecting the teacher and student from the heat of the sun.

 The teaching profession was in widespread contempt, moreover, people for this profession were recruited mainly from slaves or freedmen, most often of Greek origin, who almost monopolized this profession.
-Parents themselves paid for education, which was often associated with obtaining a hunger salary by educators.
+Parents themselves paid for education, which was often associated with obtaining a low salary for educators.
 Often, people engaged in this profession sought additional activities to be able to lead their existence under normal conditions.
 Over time, however, some schools, or rather teachers, gained some prestige, which could eventually result in the patronage of a wealthy Roman by paying him a salary (fee).

-At this point it is worth mentioning that in history it is assumed that the first public school was founded in the third century BCE by Spurius Karwilius, and the state-paid school was founded during the reign of Vespasian.
+At this point, it is worth mentioning that in history it is assumed that the first public school was founded in the third century BCE by Spurius Karwilius, and the state-paid school was founded during the reign of Vespasian.

 The school year began after March 23.
 Not only holidays were free from school, but also all nundins.